cyanidesugar/docs/doc_posts/_commands-file/ini-files.md

 As of now, LioranBoard can natively read and modify only .ini files in its own folder.
 There are two possible default locations for the .ini files:

 - `\lioranboard\LioranBoard Receiver` - this is the primary location
-- `C:\Users\USERNAME\\Local\LioranBoard` - this is the secondary location.
+- `C:\Users\USERNAME\AppData\Local\LioranBoard` - this is the secondary location.
 Files are saved here instead if something blocks LioranBoard from saving them in their primary location.

 **Rules for saving and loading ini files:**